turk-webdev/asopf/application/asopf-local-dev-env-setup.md

     # Port you will use in mysql workbench to connect to database
     HOST_PORT=
     ```
+5. To verify that your config is working correctly run
+    ```
+    docker-compose -f docker-compose.dev.yml config
+    ```
+    This will output the `docker-compose.dev.yml` file with the variables filled.
+If this is working correctly move on to the next step.
+If not, make sure that you have created the `.env` in the `application` folder.
+    ***Note: Don't delete the .env.example since it is being tracked by github for others to reference***
 ## Building the Docker-Compose Environment
 5. Verify that `docker-compose` is installed by executing `docker-compose --version` on your commandline
     ```